supercaracal/aws-sqs-worker-job-controller/README.md

 This is a custom controller for Kubernetes.
 The controller aims at handling a custom resource as a worker job for queueing.
+A worker job is invoked by the controller with a message of the queue as args when successful dequeuing.

 # Docker